 However, eating gluten free in Vietnam and getting to sample the local cuisine is doable.
 As long as you’re informed about the content of your food and feel confident in your knowledge, you can eat local too.

-A gluten-free diet excludes any foods that contain gluten, which is the name for a structural protein that is found in wheat and other grains.
-This means that anyone who has celiac disease or a gluten intolerance must not consume any products that contain wheat, barley, rye, or triticale (a combination of wheat and rye).
+Gluten-free diets exclude any foods containing gluten, which is the name for which is the name for a structural protein found in wheat and other grains.
+Therefore, anyone who has celiac disease or a gluten intolerance must not consume any products that contain wheat, barley, rye, or triticale (a combination of wheat and rye).

-Conveniently, many traditional Vietnamese dishes are based around rice or rice flour, which is safe for gluten-free travellers.
+Conveniently, many traditional Vietnamese dishes are based around rice or rice flour, which are safe ingredients for gluten-free travellers.
 This includes Vietnam’s national dish, pho (a broth containing rice noodles), and dishes such as banh xeo (rice pancakes) and nem (rice paper spring rolls).

-With the following guide to gluten free food in Vietnam, you’ll be able to confidently and safely sample the Vietnamese cuisine.
-While the main spotlight of this guide is on tasty, gluten-free Vietnamese dishes, I’ve also covered how to clearly communicate your needs, gluten-free cards for Vietnam, foods to avoid, and different gluten-free drinks and snacks.
-That way, you’ll be ready to navigate your Vietnam trip while feeling confident, informed, and ready to clearly communicate your needs.
-Having experienced the highs and lows of travelling with food intolerances, I’m on a mission to create gluten-free travel guides for every destination I visit.
+With this guide to gluten free food in Vietnam, you’ll be able to confidently and safely try the Vietnamese cuisine.
+While the guide specifically focuses on delicious gluten-free Vietnamese dishes, I’ve also covered how to clearly communicate your needs, gluten-free cards for Vietnam, foods to avoid, and different gluten-free drinks and snacks.

 You might also want to communicate exactly what you can’t eat.
 In that case, to say ‘no wheat, barley, rye, or triticale’, use the phrase ‘không có lúa mì, lúa mạch, lúa mạch đen hoặc lúa mạch ba’.